mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/onrulematcheddebug/index.md

         - `tabId`
           - : A `number`.
 The ID of the tab in which the request takes place.
 Set to `-1` if the request is not related to a tab.
         - `type`
-          - : [`ResourceType`](/docs/Mozilla/Add-ons/WebExtensions/API/declarativeNetRequest/ResourceType).
+          - : {{WebExtAPIRef("declarativeNetRequest.ResourceType", "ResourceType")}}.
 The resource type of the request.
         - `url`
           - : A `string`.
 The URL of the request.

     - `rule`
-      - : [`MatchedRule`](/docs/Mozilla/Add-ons/WebExtensions/API/declarativeNetRequest/MatchedRule).
+      - : {{WebExtAPIRef("declarativeNetRequest.MatchedRule", "MatchedRule")}}.
 Details of a matched rule.

 {{WebExtExamples}}